This Article On The Production Of Liquid Soap Was Last Updated:

 - Must not cause any form of irritation to the skin.

-PRECAUTIONS AND SAFETY DURING PRODUCTION
+PRECAUTIONS AND SAFETY DURING THE PRODUCTION OF LIQUID SOAP

 - Wear rubber gloves